pagopa/interop-signalhub-core/packages/eservice-event-consumer/README.md

 ### Overview

-This service is intended to keep data synchornized with interop.
-It's in charge for "EService" state only.
+This service is intended to keep data synchornized with interop.It's in charge to keep **"EService"** state sync.

 ### Getting started